 Decentralisation brings decision-making processes closer to citizens.
 Thus, it can contribute to more participatory, transparent and responsive governance.
 However, it raises a number of questions that should be addressed.
 How should inter-administrative relations be managed in a decentralised system?
 How can sub-national governments be established that have the capacity to effectively provide services in an inclusive manner?
 How does one balance fiscal, political and administrative decentralisation?

-In the EU government spending on goods and services amounts to approximately 20% of the GDP.
-Because of the huge financial stakes and the need for close interaction between the public and the private sectors, it is crucial to set clear rules for public procurement.
+A healthy state of public finance requires careful management of government spending, revenues, loans and debts.
+Deficits and debts should remain within the limits set by international and domestic standards.
+Key values should be legal certainty and predictability, transparency, integrity, effective policies to prevent corruption and fraud, and also decentralisation.
+Additionally, in the EU, government spending on goods and services amounts to approximately 20% of the GDP.
+Because of these significant financial stakes and the need for close interaction between the public and the private sectors, it is crucial to provide clear rules for public procurement.
 This requires continuous reflection on fair and appropriate procedures that guarantee equal opportunities among competitors.

 A rising rate of incarceration, including pre-trial detention, causes a financial burden on national governments and impacts social cohesion.
 This raises a number of questions that should be addressed: how can prison conditions be improved?
 What increased risks do youth in detention face?
 What are possible alternatives to detention and how can these, and improved re-integration strategies, have a positive effect on perpetrators, victims and society as a whole?